aneeshdurg/aneeshdurg.github.io/_posts/2025/2025-01-04-slowbeing.md

 proficiency with a keyboard, I found that it felt slightly more possible for the words to keep pace with my ideas.
 Today, I like to play around with new keyboard layouts and input mechanisms to get closer to the ideal world of being able to have my thoughts manifest at the same rate I experience them.
 But how fast do I experience my thoughts?
 And how much slower is typing compared to that rate?
 This paper proposes that the throughput of the human brain is actually only around 10 bits per second.

 The paper authors acknowledge that this is a surprisingly low number and draw comparisons to the bandwidth available via current networking equipment and highlight that network bandwidth is often several orders of magnitude larger.
-But what does 10 bits per second actually mean in this context?
+But what does 10 bits per second actually mean in this context, and how was it measured?

 The authors provide a few examples of how they arrive at this number.
 First they examine typing speeds of professional typists, and show that the rate of